randyzwitch/randyzwitch.github.io/_posts/2018-09-06-mirror-ftp-lftp.md

 ## That's It?
 YES!

-With just a few characters short of a full tweet, you can mirror an entire folder from an FTP, automatically. `lftp` in combination with `cran` helped me factor out hundreds of lines of pre-existing Python code, which not only removed untested, copy-pasted code from the workflow but also added parallel downloading, increasing data throughput.
+With just a few characters short of a full tweet, you can mirror an entire folder from an FTP, automatically. `lftp` in combination with `cron` helped me factor out hundreds of lines of pre-existing Python code, which not only removed untested, copy-pasted code from the workflow but also added parallel downloading, increasing data throughput.

 Not bad for a couple of free Linux utilities :)